Lighthouses of Sénégal

 6 s.
 14 m (46 ft) square cylindrical concrete skeletal tower, unpainted.
 A

-are available, and Bing has a satellite view.
+closeup and a distant view are available, and Google has a satellite view.
 Located on the beach of the barrier island at Saint-Louis.

 Site open, tower presumably closed.
 Admiralty D2996; NGA 24380.